Perseus333/One-Fox/README.md

 However, you can algo change the wallpapers to better suit your preferences.

 To do so, just navigate to the userContent.css that will be found in your root directory ([See instructions](#Instructions)), and then go to `.\Chrome\userContent.css`.
 Modify line `19` with any other image path.

-Keep in mind that there are already some recommended wallpapers inside the `newtab_backgrounds` folder inside the `Chrome` folder.
+## Credit
+Credit to Newmanls for their one line functionality from [OnelineProton](https://github.com/newmanls/OnelineProton/tree/master)

 ---
 ## Themes Gallery